 - Government and community facilities

 While the U.S. Bureau of Labor Statistics (BLS) doesn't publish information about recreational therapy aides, it does have data pertaining to the closely related field of occupational therapy aides.
-As of May 2015, these aides earned a median salary of $54,520.
-Employment opportunities for occupational therapy assistants and aides were projected to increase 40% from 2014-2024.
+As of May 2018, these aides earned a median salary of $28,160.
+Employment opportunities for occupational therapy aides were projected to increase 19% from 2018-2028.

 Each state has its own requirements for recreational therapist aides, as well as recreational therapists.
 Some states have associations, such as the North Carolina Recreational Therapy Association, that are specifically devoted to recreational therapy and offer certification examinations for aides.
 The National Council for Therapeutic Recreation Certification also offers national certification for recreational therapy assistants.